Reading:

 Moments like these show how fragile our ecosystems are and how important it is to protect them.
 That’s why the Catskill Center encourages visitors to clean, drain, and dry all watercraft, burn local firewood, and report any invasive species sightings.

 The Catskill Center Stewards play a fundamental role in making sure that visitors respect nature and each other.
 First-time visitors are encouraged to stop by the Visitor Center for maps, trail guidance, and advice.
-For the visitors’ and wildlife’s best interests, Stewards ensure that visitors follow the Hiker Responsibility Code and the 7 Principles of Leave No Trace
+For the visitors’ and wildlife’s best interests, Stewards ensure that visitors follow the Hiker Responsibility Code and the 7 Principles of Leave No Trace.

 In 2018, the Catskill Stewards began monitoring the trails to guide visitors, answer questions, and ensure that visitors were following the “leave no trace” protocol.
 The Catskill Center Stewards program is known to be one of the best around and is even supported by REI.